Washington-University/cifti-matlab/README.md

-MATLAB code for reading and writing CIFTI files, v2, alpha testing
+MATLAB code for reading and writing CIFTI files, v2
 ==================================================================

-This code is intended to be fully compatible with the CIFTI-2 format, without external dependencies (except that CIFTI-1 files require wb_command for conversion), returning a structure that exposes the information contained in the CIFTI-2 XML with minimal translation, as well as the data matrix with no added padding.
+This library is compatible with the CIFTI-2 format, without externally installed dependencies (except that CIFTI-1 files require wb_command for conversion), returning a structure that exposes the information contained in the CIFTI-2 XML with minimal translation, as well as the data matrix with no added padding.
 The cifti_read function is